 Remuneration of Delegated Officers

 The remuneration of all officers elected or appointed by the Board shall be determined from time to time by resolution of the Board.
 The fact that any officer or employee is a member of the Co-operative shall not disqualify him from receiving such remuneration as may be determined.
-All officers, in the absence of agreement to the contrary, shall be subject to removal by resolution of the Board at any time, with or without cause, provided that a majority of the Board shall vote in favour thereof.
+All officers, in the absence of agreement to the contrary, shall be subject to removal by resolution of the Board at any time, with or without cause, provided that a majority of the Board shall vote in favor thereof.

 Absence of Delegated Officer